 The Trump Administration issued the permit ETP needed to move forward.
 But that was just the first battle; the Standing Rock Sioux and their supporters are still fighting the war.

 That’s what Egypt’s leaders are thinking right about now, as Ethiopia nears the point of flipping the switch on the Grand Ethiopian Renaissance Dam.
 The $4 billion structure, which has been under construction for years, is on the Blue Nile, which flows into the Nile, which in turn is the source of 90 percent of Egypt’s fresh water.

 Ceding control over its water to another nation isn’t sitting too well with Egyptians.

 According to the International Crisis Group, “The Nile basin countries could be drawn into conflict because the stakes are so high: Ethiopia sees the hydroelectric dam as a defining national development project; Sudan covets the cheap electricity and expanded agricultural production that it promises; and Egypt perceives the possible loss of water as an existential threat.”

 To quote the BBC, “A new dam on the Nile could trigger a war over water unless Ethiopia can agree to a deal with Egypt….”
-Now the United States is stepping in, hoping to broker a solution that’s acceptable to impacted nations and removes the potential for violent conflict.
+Now the USA is stepping in, hoping to broker a solution that’s acceptable to impacted nations and removes the potential for violent conflict.